maiaacademy/jornada-azureexpert/README.md

 ## Migration to Azure App Service (20 minutes)

-1. On the remote VM's desktop, double-click the icon to open the **Azure App Service Migration Assistant**.
+1. On the remote **webVM** desktop, double-click the icon to open the **Azure App Service Migration Assistant**.
 The user interface then lists the Migration Assistant's steps with the first step highlighted, **Choose a site.** In the main area, the Migration Assistant informs that it found one site to assess.

 1. Select the **Default Web Site** option.